linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Concepts of Probability Theory.md

 6. By convention, we never include  $\infty$  since it is not a real number.
 7. The symbol  $\mathbb{R}$  is just a mathematical abbreviation for the real numbers.
 8. The empty set is interpreted as the improbable event.
-9. We use the index in  $F^{\mathrm{S\& P500}}$  to emphasize that this distribution function is unique to the probability of events related to the S&P 500 log returns.
+9. We use the index in  $F^{\mathrm{S\&P500}}$  to emphasize that this distribution function is unique to the probability of events related to the S&P 500 log returns.
 10. Note that we do not define the outcomes of number of dots as nominal or even rank data anymore, but as numbers.
 That is 1 is 1, 2 is 2, and so on.